TrentonFunt/stack-hero/README.md

 3. **Imperfect drops** shrink the block and reset your combo
 4. **Complete 3 blocks** per level to advance
 5. **Build the tallest tower** possible across all 7 levels
+6. **Complete all levels** to unlock the special game completion celebration!

 ## 🛠️ Technical Implementation